lcov29/knowledgeBase/SoftwareDevelopment/WebDevelopment/Frontend/CSS/css_position.md

 ![Screenshot](./pictures/screenshot_position_relative_2.png)

-* first element is positioned relative to the bottom left corner of its original position in the flow
+* element 1 is positioned relative to the bottom left corner of its original position in the flow
-* first element stays in the normal flow, so the position of the second element is not changed
+* element 1 stays in the normal flow, so the position of element 2 is not changed
-* first element overflows its container
+* element 1 overflows its container

 <br>
 <br>